bigos91/fastNaiveSurfaceNets/README.md

 #### Resources:
-https://github.com/TomaszFoster/NaiveSurfaceNets - I learnt most from this, and used algorithm for connecting vertices properly. https://github.com/Chaser324/unity-wireframe - for wireframe.
+https://github.com/TomaszFoster/NaiveSurfaceNets - I learnt most from this, and used algorithm for connecting vertices properly.

+https://github.com/Chaser324/unity-wireframe - for wireframe.

+#### Todo:
+ - 16^3 size version
+ - maybe 64^3 size version but on AVX
+ - Currently working on similiar stuff for Marching cubes